 Engaging both groups in a two-way learning process leads to synergies in research, teaching, public engagement, and may help in obtaining funding as well.

 In the “NEWSERA Academic scientists Lab”, scientists and citizen science practitioners will work together towards these goals, during a series of co-creation workshops.

-Participants include a small group of: citizen science practitioners from 38 ongoing citizen science initiatives, the NEWSERA “Pilots” (selected during the NEWSERA survey), scientists working in academic institutions (some of which already worked with citizen science, and others who did not), a science communication expert acting as moderator, and members from the NEWSERA Team.
+Participants include a small group of: citizen science practitioners from 38 ongoing citizen science initiatives, the NEWSERA “Pilots” (selected during the NEWSERA survey and interviews), scientists working in academic institutions (some of which already worked with citizen science, and others who did not), a science communication expert acting as moderator, and members from the NEWSERA Team.

 The Lab is held online, with three different groups of participants in Spain, Portugal and Italy.
 While the co-creation workshops are held within each group, there will be moments in which all groups come together to share their work and findings.

 The 1st workshop was conducted between January 11 and January 21, 2021; the 2nd workshop will take place in Winter 2021.